Skip to content

 • MuleSoft for Abstraction: Using a single ESB endpoint for Salesforce to call, allowing the middleware to orchestrate the 20 downstream manifest systems.

-• Platform Licenses for Drivers: Using Platform Licenses or a Mobile App (via Experience Cloud) to save costs while maintaining granular security.
+• Platform Licenses for Drivers: Using Platform Licenses or a Mobile App (via Experience Cloud (formerly Community Cloud)) to save costs while maintaining granular security.

 • Asynchronous Continuation: Using the Continuation pattern for slow manifest PDF generation to provide a responsive mobile experience for drivers.